combatwombat/matter-dropdown/README.md

    })
    ```
 6. A `border-radius` gets recognized automatically.
 Give the element the class `has-boxshadow` if it has one.
 Can only be `rgba(0,0,0,0.2) 0 10px 20px;` (or change it in `matter-dropdown.js`)
 7. An existing element with class `matter` is added to the physics objects immediately after init().
-Give it the attribute `data-matter-init-delay="1000"` to delay that init by 1000ms.
+Give it the attribute `data-matter-init-delay="1000"` to delay this by 1000ms.